jpope8/seam-doppelganger/README.md

 ## Advanced-Usage

-To process multiple images, follow the basic usage and then follw these steps
+To process multiple images, follow the basic usage and then follow these steps

 > - Create directories under images
 > ```bash